EPCCed/eidf-docs/docs/services/s3/getting-started.md

 The tutorial assumes you have been granted access to the EIDF S3 Service or, for using public buckets only, have been given appropriate EIDF S3 credentials.

-The tutorial has been checked using the following platforms and packages as follows:

-* EIDF VM, Ubuntu 24.04.4 LTS (noble), AWS CLI 2.36.36, Python 3.12.3, Boto3 1.43.97
+The tutorial was developed under an EIDF VM, Ubuntu 24.04.4 LTS (noble) with AWS CLI 2.36.36.

 ---